CHARLOTTE METRO REAL ESTATE TRENDS AND STATS

 The Year Ahead

-What will occur in the future, economic recovery or additional weakness will continue to be debated.
+The future of the economy, recovery or additional weakness, will continue to be debated.
 There is no certainty in predictions.
 Data can be used to support both sides of the debate.
-What we can be certain of is the fact that until the economy gains some stability, mortgage interest rates are likely to be volatile.
+What we can be certain of is the fact that until the economy gains some stability, mortgage interest rates are likely to remain volatile.
 Historically, mortgage interest rates seem to improve slowly.
 In contrast, when rates increase, it is often fast and furious.
 One negative day often erases a week of positive improvements.
+Of course even that maxim was tested the last few months of last year as market swings of 1/2 a discount point both up and down were often seen in very short spans of time.

-It is possible for mortgage interest rates to push lower considering the Fed still has a few hundred billion dollars of MBS purchasing left.
-However, we are in unprecedented times.
-The Fed has clearly signaled they want rates to remain low but also want to exit the market.
-The Fed isn't the only player in the mortgage bond market and there are many others buying and selling the securities.
-Remember that the Fed does not directly dictate that mortgage interest rates will be at a certain percentage.
+It is possible for mortgage interest rates to push lower considering the Fed still wants to keep rates relatively low.
+However, we are in unprecedented times and we have seen rates jump off the lows from last year.
+The Fed isn't the only player in the financial markets and there are many others buying and selling securities.
+Remember that the Fed does not directly dictate that mortgage interest rates will be at a certain rate.
 Rates are determined by the supply and demand for mortgage-backed securities.

 Subscribe to this blog